snowzjx/ns3-ecn-sharp/README.md

 [PURR: a primitive for reconfigurable fast reroute: hope for the best and program for the worst (CoNEXT 19)](https://dl.acm.org/authorize?N690721)

-Please cite either of the following papers if you are using our simulator.
+Please cite both of the following papers if you are using our simulator.
 Thanks! :P

 ```
 @inproceedings{zhang2017resilient,